Secret Service Says 'No System For Keeping Track' Of Mar-A-Lago Visitors

 Campbell said the latest search turned up a "few scattered pieces of Mar-a-Lago presidential visitor information found in paper or electronic documents."

-Government lawyers filed her statement Wednesday in response to a Freedom of Information lawsuit, filed by CREW, the National Security Archive and the Knight First Amendment Institute at Columbia University.
+Government lawyers filed her statement Wednesday in response to a Freedom of Information Act lawsuit, filed by CREW, the National Security Archive and the Knight First Amendment Institute at Columbia University.

-The lawsuit so far has produced just 22 names — Japanese Prime Minister Shinzo Abe's traveling party on his official visit in February.
+The lawsuit so far has produced just 22 names — members of Japanese Prime Minister Shinzo Abe's traveling party on his official visit in February.

 Then-President Barack Obama began routinely releasing White House visitor logs in 2009, after CREW sued.
 Obama set exceptions for national security or a "necessarily confidential nature," like meeting with nominees.